-Functions of the Digestive System
+Digestive System Function

 The organs of the digestive system work together so that complex biomolecules in food are broken down into their simple monomers and absorbed by the body.
 A number of secretions and the activity of a variety of enzymes, starting from the mouth till the intestines, are involved in this process.
 The internal structure of the different glands and organs of this system reflect their particular roles, such as the stomach containing multiple muscle layers in order to churn and mix food, or the mouth having salivary glands and teeth for grinding and lubrication.
-Each organ has a distinct pH and a special set of proteins, electrolytes and enzymes to facilitate their activity.
+Each organ has a distinct pH and a special set of proteins, electrolytes, and enzymes to facilitate their activity.
 Different parts of the digestive system are also regulated together, depending on the progression of food through the GI tract.
 Another important function of the digestive system is the removal of undigested food particles through egestion.

 The mouth maintains a nearly neutral pH, due to the presence of saliva, though the pH of the mouth can vary temporarily based on the food being ingested.
 The stomach has the lowest pH in the digestive system, occasionally reaching as low as 1.0.
-Immediately afterwards, though, the enzymes of the small intestine function at a pH between 6.0 and 7.4, resulting in more than a million-fold change in hydrogen ion concentration in the span of a few centimeters.
+Immediately afterward, though, the enzymes of the small intestine function at a pH between 6.0 and 7.4, resulting in more than a million-fold change in hydrogen ion concentration in the span of a few centimeters.
 Secretions of the pancreas and liver, consisting of alkaline bile and bicarbonate ions, mediate this remarkable alteration.
 The separation of the stomach from the small intestine is also maintained by the pyloric sphincter of the stomach – a small band of smooth muscle that acts like a valve, regulating the movement of chyme from the stomach into the intestine and preventing its regurgitation.

 The regulation of digestive secretions can be divided into three phases – the cephalic, the gastric and the intestinal phases.
 The initial cephalic phase is the secretion of digestive enzymes and secretions at the sight, smell or thought of food.
 Phrases like ‘mouth watering’ derive from this phase of digestive regulation, though this stage in regulation affects both salivary glands and the stomach.

-Organs of the Digestive System
+Digestive System Organs

 It is useful to consider the organs of the digestive system from a developmental standpoint.
-Until birth, the primitive gut is divided into three segments – the foregut, midgut and hindgut.
+Until birth, the primitive gut is divided into three segments – the foregut, midgut, and hindgut.
 The foregut comprises the mouth, salivary glands, esophagus, stomach, liver, gall bladder, the superior portion of the pancreas and the initial sections of the duodenum in the small intestine.

 Mouth and Esophagus

 Saliva contains two important enzymes called salivary amylase and lipase that begin the process of digesting carbohydrates and fats in the mouth.
 Saliva is made mostly of water, has some electrolytes and mucus as well as glycoproteins and antimicrobial agents.
-It is not only important for lubricating food and making it easy to swallow, it also helps in maintaining oral hygiene.
+It is not only important for lubricating food and making it easy to swallow, but it also helps in maintaining oral hygiene.
 Dehydration can lead to the formation of viscous saliva (since it is 99.5% water) that is unable to reach the regions between the teeth and keep them healthy.

 Teeth help in tearing, biting, chewing and grinding food.
 Along with saliva, they transform food into a relatively smooth bolus that can be swallowed.
 The bolus passes through the esophagus, a long and relatively narrow tube made of smooth muscle that traverses the thoracic cavity.
 It contains two rings of smooth muscle at the top and bottom called the upper and lower esophageal sphincters.

 At the stomach, the diameter of the GI tract increases to form a hollow sac-like structure made of three layers of smooth muscle.
 These muscles are arranged in longitudinal, diagonal and circular layers.
 They contract in a coordinated manner to churn the food and mix it with gastric secretions.
 The mucous membranes of the stomach contain cells that secrete hydrochloric acid (parietal cells) as well as digestive enzymes (chief cells).
 Enzymes are secreted in an inactive state and become activated in the low pH of the organ.

-Liver, Gallbladder and Pancreas
+Liver, Gallbladder, and Pancreas

-The liver is the heaviest and largest gland in the human body, and is formed of four lobes.
+The liver is the heaviest and largest gland in the human body and is formed of four lobes.
 It plays an important role in digestion because bile secretion from the liver emulsifies fats and enhances the activity of pancreatic and intestinal lipases.
 The alkaline nature of bile also neutralizes gastric acids when chyme enters the duodenum.
 Bile is necessary for the absorption of vitamin K from the gut.

 While some bile can flow directly into the intestine, some of it is stored in the gall bladder and released in response to the ingress of partially digested food from the stomach.

-The pancreas is among the most important digestive organs, and is located behind the stomach.
-It secretes a large number of enzymes, involved in the digestion of carbohydrates, fats and proteins.
+The pancreas is among the most important digestive organs and is located behind the stomach.
+It secretes a large number of enzymes, involved in the digestion of carbohydrates, fats, and proteins.
 Its proteases are secreted in their inactive form and initially activated through a membrane-bound enzyme in the duodenum called enteropeptidase.
-A few molecules of activated enzyme can then create a cascade of active proteases.
+A few molecules of an activated enzyme can then create a cascade of active proteases.
 The pancreas also secretes amylases that digest carbohydrates, and lipases, phospholipases and cholesterol esterases that are involved in fat digestion and metabolism.
 Hormones secreted by the stomach as well as the intestine control pancreatic secretions.

 The small intestine is divided into three regions based on their function, even though they are largely similar from a histological standpoint.
 The first part of the small intestine is called the duodenum and is the shortest segment.
 It is curved and surrounds one end of the pancreas.
 It is separated from the stomach by the pyloric sphincter and receives gastric chyme in small quantities when the sphincter opens.
 The common bile duct and pancreatic ducts open into the duodenum, where the final stages of digestion occur – both due to pancreatic enzymes and membrane-bound intestinal enzymes.

 The large intestine consisting of the cecum, colon and rectum function as the sites for water absorption, and the compaction of undigested food into feces.
 The large intestine is home to a majority of the gut flora of the GI tract, containing over 700 species of bacteria.
-The diversity of species depends on genetics, environment and diet, with some studies implying that vaginal birth and breastfeeding can help establish a healthy microbiome.
+The diversity of species depends on genetics, environment, and diet, with some studies implying that vaginal birth and breastfeeding can help establish a healthy microbiome.
 These microorganisms help the body synthesize some B vitamins and vitamin K. There is also some evidence to suggest that the gut microbiome can influence the onset of autoimmune disorders.